dewittpe/pkgstr-and-ci/00-slides/talk.md

       to support Aims 1 and 2.

-    - Advisor: John Hopkins biostats is requiring all PhD students to write and publish their methods via R packages, or similar architype.
+    - Advisor: John Hopkins biostats is requiring all PhD students to write and publish their methods via R packages, or similar archetype.

 ## Things are changing
 * Observations form UCD